Dedicated to eradicating homelessness and poverty one life, one community at a time

 Minister of Outreach | Director of Mustard Tree Ministries

-Having a restored relationship with God is the most important aspect of my life, and to offer that same restoration to the people that God allows me to encounter throughout this journey on earth is my chief goal in life.
-My real faith journey started when I had a Sunday School teacher who challenged our class to read the Bible, asking one question as we read: “If I were to really live out what this Bible teaches, how would that affect my life?”
-Ask me about that someday.
+Having a restored relationship with God is the most important aspect of Barry's life, and to offer that same restoration to the people that God allows him to encounter throughout this journey on earth is his chief goal in life.
+Barry's real faith journey started when he had a Sunday School teacher who challenged his class to read the Bible, asking one question as they read: “If I were to really live out what this Bible teaches, how would that affect my life?”
+Ask Barry about that someday.

-At 21 years of age I accepted an offer from the Cleveland District Superintendent to assume the pastorate of 3 churches in Meigs County, Tennessee.
-I was pastor of these churches for 10 years, and also worked various farms as I finished my college and seminary educations.
-During this time, I met my wife, Diana, at Lee University.
-We graduated on May 7 of 1983 and got married on May 14.
-We are parents to 3 children, David, Kathleen, and Zak.
+At 21 years of age, Barry accepted an offer from the Cleveland District Superintendent to assume the pastorate of 3 churches in Meigs County, Tennessee.
+He was pastor of these churches for 10 years, and also worked various farms as he finished his college and seminary educations.
+During this time, he met his wife, Diana, at Lee University.
+They graduated on May 7th of 1983 and got married on May 14th.
+Barry and Diana are parents to 3 children, David, Kathleen, and Zak.

-I graduated from Asbury Theological Seminary in December of 1988 and was transferred to the Charleston/Valley Head Circuit in June of 1989.
-I became an Elder in Full Connection in June of 1991.
-We moved to pastor Soddy UMC in June of 1992.
-We served there for six years, establishing a food pantry and remodeling as our need for more worship space was necessary.
-We were transferred to St. John UMC in June of 1998 where I was the Minister of Outreach for six years.
+Barry graduated from Asbury Theological Seminary in December of 1988 and was transferred to the Charleston/Valley Head Circuit in June of 1989.
+He became an Elder in Full Connection in June of 1991.
+Barry moved to Pastor Soddy U.M.C. in June of 1992.
+He served there for six years, establishing a food pantry and remodeling as their need for more worship space was necessary.
+Barry was transferred to St. John U.M.C. in June of 1998 where he was the Minister of Outreach for six years.

 Kathleen Ramirez